 Like swimming and riding a bicycle, knowing how to drive a motor vehicle has also become a life skill these days.
-The Motor Vehicle Act of 1988 states that a citizen cannot drive a motor vehicle in a public road without holding a valid driving license.
+The Motor Vehicle Act of 1988 states that a citizen cannot drive a motor vehicle in a public road without holding a valid driving licence.
 But what if you are just beginning to learn the basics of driving a car or a two wheeler?
-Beginners must hold a valid Learner's License (LLR) in India to practise driving motor vehicles on roads provided they are supervised by a permanent driving license holder.Read on to find more about how to apply online for a Learner's License in India and other know - how's regarding Learner's License.
+Beginners must hold a valid Learner's Licence (LLR) in India to practise driving motor vehicles on roads provided they are supervised by a permanent driving licence holder.Read on to find more about how to apply online for a Learner's Licence in India and other know - how's regarding Learner's Licence.

-To apply for a Learner’s License (LL), applicants have to do the following:
+To apply for a Learner’s Licence (LL), applicants have to do the following:

 - Enter ‘Date of Birth’.

 Overview of Learners Licence in India

 To be able to legally drive a vehicle on Indian roads, you must hold a valid Driving Licence.
 The first step to obtaining a Driving Licence in India is getting a Learner's Licence.
 A Learner's Licence is a document issued by the respective state Regional Transport Office (RTO) and Regional Transport Authority (RTO) and acts as a provisional & restricted Licence.
 One must be familiar with road sense and rules to get a Learner's licence.
 In India, Learner's licence is issued to the candidate after he passes a written or online test that will test his knowledge on road rules.
 After you get a Learner's licence, you will be allowed to practise driving on public roads provided that you are accompanied by a person who holds a permanent Driving Licence.
 You must obtain a Learner's licence for the pertinent class of vehicle before you can get a Driving Licence.